elmbridge/curriculum/Why Elm.md

 Elm is more powerful than a frontend framework though: **it is a distinct programming language that can strictly enforce its opinions.**

 You may have heard words like **functional** and **statically typed** used to describe Elm. **Functional** means that a function always returns the same value for a given input. **Statically typed** means that the compiler checks that the code makes sense before you can use it in production: it won't let you ask for the length of an integer or try to multiply a string and a float.
 If your code compiles, that means that you're doing operations that make sense.
 If you give a function the wrong *type* of value (a `String` rather than an `Int`) the Elm compiler will figure it out immediately and give you a hint.
-(This also means that a function must always return the same *type* of value.
-Try to think through why this is the case.)

 ## So why Elm?